List of churches in Rome

+Rome contains one of the largest and most historically layered concentrations of churches in the world.
+The city's ecclesiastical landscape developed continuously from late antiquity through the Middle Ages and into the modern period, with many churches founded on earlier tituli, rebuilt across multiple centuries, and adapted to changing liturgical and urban conditions.
+As a result, individual churches often resist simple chronological classification, since early foundations frequently survive primarily in later medieval, Renaissance, or Baroque form.

 Tituli

 Pope Marcellus I (A.D.
 306–308) is said to have recognized twenty five tituli in the City of Rome, quasi dioecesis.
 It is known that in 336, Pope Julius I had set the number of presbyter cardinals to 28, so that for each day of the week, a different presbyter cardinal would say mass in one of the four major basilicas of Rome, St. Peter's, Basilica of Saint Paul Outside the Walls, Basilica di Santa Maria Maggiore, and Basilica of St. John Lateran.
 In Stephan Kuttner's view, "...the Roman cardinal priests and bishops were 'incardinated' for permanent (though limited) purposes into the patriarchal basilicas while remaining bound nonetheless to the churches of their original ordination."

 Only the tituli were allowed to distribute sacraments.
 The most important priest in a titulus was given the name of Cardinal.
 Pope Marcellus I (at the beginning of the 4th century) confirmed that the tituli were the only centres of administration in the Church.
 In AD 499, a synod held by Pope Symmachus listed all the presbyters participating, as well as the tituli who were present at that time: